 Among Mary Oleskiewicz’s principal flute teachers were Walter Mayhall (modern flute) and Sandra Miller (baroque flutes).
 She holds a Bachelor of Music in Flute Performance, and she earned degrees in Performance Practice and musicology at Duke University (Ph.D.) and Case Western Reserve University (M.A.).
 Her instrumentarium of flutes ranges from the middle ages to the nineteenth and twentieth centuries.
 She also plays baroque recorder, Argentine bandoneon, and improvises on Native American flutes.

-Since 2005 Mary Oleskiewicz has been dancing, teaching, researching and performing Argentine tango, which she has studied privately with renowned masters in Buenos Aires, Berlin, and around the U.S. What started out as a passionate hobby soon lead to a teaching specialty in musicality courses for dancers.
-During 2014 she is traveling to offer seminars on the music of the virtuoso bandoneon player and orchestra leader Anibal Troilo as part of the centenary celebrations of his birth.
-She teaches and performs with her partner, Marco Cavallari, as M&M Tango.
-Mary holds dance classes at Dance Union for the Tango Society of Boston, The New England Tango Academy, and elsewhere as a visiting teacher; she has also taught classes at the Phoenix Studio in Berlin for Brigitta Winkler, with whom she studied for several years.
-She and Marco most recently lead workshops at the Albuquerque and Boston Tango Festivals.
-In 2011 she joined the Qtango Orchestra of Albuquerque, NM, performing on flute and bandoneon.
-Mary is currently collaborating on a large-scale project involving the music of Astor Piazzolla.
+Since 2005 Mary Oleskiewicz has been dancing, teaching, researching and performing Argentine tango, which she has studied privately with renowned masters in Buenos Aires, Berlin, and around the U.S. What started out as a passionate hobby soon lead to a teaching specialty in musicality and movement quality courses for dancers.
+During 2014 she traveled internationally to offer seminars on the music of the virtuoso bandoneon player and orchestra leader Anibal Troilo, as part of the centenary celebrations of his birth.
+She teaches and performs with under the guise of M&M Tango (Musicality & Movement).
+Mary has held dance classes and workshops in Montreal, Berlin (Germany), and all around the U.S. She also performs tango music on flute and bandoneon, and is a former member of Qtango Orchestra, and also DJs milongas.